1154046/knative-serverless/README.md

 docker push $DOCKERHUB_USERNAME/destination:latest
 ```

-3. From your newly created cluster dashboard, click on `Add-ons` and install `Managed Knative`
+3. From your newly created cluster dashboard, click on `Add-ons` and install `Cluster Autoscaler`

 4. Login to the IBM Cloud using the [Developer Tools CLI](https://www.ibm.com/cloud/cli):
 > NOTE use `--sso` if you have a single sign on account, or delete for username/password login